CathyGuang/Timesheet-System/README.md

 * Edit-class function is more stable, won't lose class data when conflicts are not properly resolved. (class data remains unchanged instead)

+* New-class function is more stable, if class creation fails for any reason, you can go back to the class creation page and the data you entered will still be there